nimakarimipour/WALAWiki/Technical-Overview.md

 ### com.ibm.wala.cast.js

-This project holds the JavaScript frontend to WALA
+This project holds the JavaScript frontend to WALA -- [[JavaScript frontend]].

--   [JavaScript frontend].

 ### com.ibm.wala.eclipse

 This project holds WALA code that contributes to an Eclipse UI and/or relies on services from an instance of the Eclipse platform.
 Annie Ying has contributed a call graph viewer that works inside JDT.
-See
+See [[wala.eclipse]].

--   [wala.eclipse].

 ### com.ibm.wala.shrike